tanvisaxena1901/tanvisaxena1901/README.md

 # Hello, geeks! 👋

+Learning,Unlearning and Relearning.
 I am Tanvi Saxena.
-I have strong media and communication professional with a Bachelor of Technology focused in Computer Science and engineering Banasthali Vidyapith.
-I am an experienced developer skilled in C++, Java, MERN, Javascript and its frameworks. ⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.
+I am persuing Bachelor of Technology focused in Computer Science from Banasthali Vidyapith.I have strong interpersonal skills along with strong communication skills.I see the world as a network of connected systems.I study these systems and their relationships to build what i need,from what I know.I look for opportunities that interests me and keep me motivated.i love helping and motivating others.I am an experienced developer skilled in C++, Java, MERN, Javascript and its frameworks. ⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.

-### 😄 Pronouns
-She/Her

 ### 🌱 What do I do and What have I done?
 - Finalist Jp Morgan and Chase CodeForGood 2022 National Hackathon.